Edited by: Jessica Merritt

 American Airlines requires pregnant passengers to provide a doctor’s certificate stating they’re fit to fly if they’re due within 4 weeks of the flight.

-If the flight is within 7 days of the delivery date, a special approval form must be completed by your physician and a special assistance coordinator from American Airlines will be assigned to you.
+If the flight is within 7 days of the delivery date, your physician must complete a special approval form, and a special assistance coordinator from American Airlines will be assigned to you.

 For international travel or travel over water within 4 weeks of your due date, a physician’s note stating that you are fit to fly after being examined within 48 hours of the flight is required.

-Delta Air Lines does not have any restrictions for pregnant passengers and does not require medical clearance, regardless of the due date.
+Delta Air Lines has no restrictions for pregnant passengers and does not require medical clearance, regardless of the due date.

 Frontier Airlines requires a medical certificate starting at the 36th week of pregnancy.

-Hawaiian Airlines requires a medical certificate if you’re due within 7 days when flying within the state of Hawaii.
+Hawaiian Airlines requires a medical certificate if you’re due within 7 days when flying within Hawaii.